sergiocpxfontes/upgrad_melanonadetectioncnn/README.md

   - Training accuracy is of 69% while validation accuracy is 17%.
 - The second model, where augmentation was added, is less affected by overffiting but accuracy reduced to 52% and 13% respectivly
   - The overfitting its not so strong if we see that we have a moderate training loss at the beginning that will gradually decreases when adding training examples and will gradually flatten.
-- the third model, where imbalance was added, is also less affected by overffiting but accuracy reduced to 52% and 13% respectivly
+- the third model, where imbalance was added, is also less affected by overffiting and training accuracy increased to 55% while validation accuracy dropped to 4%.
   - The overfitting its not so strong if we see that we have a moderate training loss at the beginning that will gradually decreases when adding training examples and will gradually flatten.
 - Finally we can conclude that the model is not good and needs to be improved.
 How?
   - Testing other models with diferent number of layers.